EmmaTheMartian/clockwork/readme.md

 ### Automatically

 There is a script to install Clockwork which we can use here.
-It is designed for Linux but should work on macOS and WSL.

-> If you are so inclined, contributing an installation script for other
-> operating systems would be very useful :D

 `v download -RD https://raw.githubusercontent.com/EmmaTheMartian/clockwork/refs/heads/main/scripts/install.vsh`